signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Platform and Operating Mode

-> -cXXX is an argument specifying a base platform.
-Currently for the Github .rar packages and Docker containers this argument should always be given as -cx86<br/>
+> -cXXX is an argument specifying one or more "platform designators", for example -cx86, -cArm, etc. At least one host platform designator is required, specifying a bare metal, VM, or container platform.
+If more than one designator is given, the second specifies an accelerator or coCPU card.
+Currently for the Github .rar packages and Docker containers this argument should always be given as -cx86 or -c x86<br/>
 > <br/>
 > -MN specifies an optional operating mode N. -M0 is the default; currently for the Github .rar packages and Docker containers no operating mode should be given<br/>